Édouard Thomas Burgues de Missiessy

 In 1804, Missiessy was appointed commander-in-chief of the Rochefort squadron with a key role in Napoleon's planned invasion of the United Kingdom.
-The Rochefort squadron was intended to rendezvous with Villeneuve's fleet in the West Indies and draw British ships there, before racing back across the Atlantic and seizing control of the English Channel.
-The failure of this plan was blamed in part on Missiessy and he was dismissed from the service.
-He was not employed again until February 1808 when he was made Commander-in-Chief of the defences at the Scheldt, foiling the British attacks on Antwerp that occurred between July and September 1809.
+The Rochefort squadron was intended to rendezvous with Vice-admiral Pierre-Charles Villeneuve's fleet in the West Indies and draw British ships there, before racing back across the Atlantic and seizing control of the English Channel.
+The failure of this plan was blamed in part on Missiessy and he was dismissed from the navy.
+He was not employed again until February 1808 when he was made commander-in-chief of the defences at the Scheldt, foiling the British Walcheren Campaign that occurred between July and September 1809.
 Missiessy ceased active service on 17 September 1824 and was officially acknowledged as retired on 23 April 1832, when his name was entered on the retirement list.
 He died at Toulon on 24 March 1837, aged 80.

 Early life and career

 Édouard-Thomas de Burgues, comte de Missiessy was born on 23 April 1756, in Forcalquier, Alpes-de-Haute-Provence.
 He joined the navy in April 1766, at the age of 10, as a volunteer aboard his father's ship, Altier.

 Most of his early service was spent in the Mediterranean, aboard the frigates of the Toulon Fleet.
 In April 1773, while a Garcon-Major on the Engageante, he embarked on a lengthy cruise to the Levant which lasted until January 1774.
 Another 9 month trip to the Levant took place between May 1774 and February 1775.
 Missiessy undertook a third cruise to the Levant between October 1775 and September 1776, this time as a Garde du Pavillon aboard the frigate Flore.
 Missiessy was promoted to enseigne de vaisseau in April 1777 and joined Sultane for an expedition to the Barbary Coast, where he helped prevent attacks on French shipping by corsairs.